Spotify’s Q1 2026: AI Becomes a Distribution Product

 Music Business Worldwide — AI Derivatives Coverage

-Co-CEO Daniel Ek separately disclosed that Spotify's Honk internal AI coding agent, built on Anthropic's Claude, has reached the operational point where the company's most senior engineers have not written a single line of production code since December 2025, with Honk shipping more than 50 features in 2025 alone and powering Q1 2026 launches including AI-powered Prompted Playlists, Page Match for audiobooks, and About This Song commentary.
+Co-CEO Daniel Ek separately disclosed that Spotify's Honk internal AI coding agent, built on Anthropic's Claude, has reached the point where the company's most senior engineers have not written a single line of production code since December 2025, with Honk shipping more than 50 features in 2025 alone and powering Q1 2026 launches including AI-powered Prompted Playlists, Page Match for audiobooks, and About This Song commentary.
 The launch-market and product-velocity disclosures reframe the AI conversation for every independent artist whose catalog sits inside Spotify's licensing scope, because Söderström's 'derivatives' positioning describes a Spotify-controlled AI-music creation layer that operates above the existing music royalty pool, distinct from the UMG/Music IP Holdings walled-garden patent architecture covered in Tuesday's brief, and is gated only by licensing terms that have not yet been formally negotiated with the independent sector.

 The Independent Music Brief | April 29, 2026